 Your Future Matters

-Finished school?
 Nervous about your future?
+Not sure what to do next?

 But what about Coronavirus?
 How safe is it to go to college or to train in my career?

 It is absolutely understandable that you and your family will be concerned about going to college or starting a job.
 Be reassured that all colleges, training providers and employers are following government advice and taking measures to keep their students and staff as safe as possible.
-Information is available from their websites and all colleges, providers and employers will be happy to answer any concerns you have.
+Up to date information is available from their websites and all colleges, providers and employers will be happy to answer any concerns you have.
 Below we have pulled together a list of questions young people and their families have asked:

 I want to enrol on a college course but need to speak to someone about my options – are colleges having open days?